Big Ten Conference: 1990s: Penn State joins, Notre Dame declines

 Big Ten logo (1990–2011).
 To reflect the addition of the 11th school, Penn State, the number 11 was placed in the negative space of the "Big Ten" lettering.

 In 1990, the Big Ten universities voted to expand the conference to 11 teams and extended an invitation to Atlantic 10 Conference member and football independent Pennsylvania State University, which accepted.
 When Penn State joined in 1990, it was decided the conference would continue to be called the Big Ten, but its logo was modified to reflect the change; the number 11 was disguised in the negative space of the traditionally blue "Big Ten" lettering.

 Missouri showed interest in Big Ten membership after Penn State joined.
 Around 1993, the league explored adding Kansas, Missouri and Rutgers or other potential schools, to create a 14-team league with two football divisions.
 These talks died when the Big Eight Conference merged with former Southwest Conference members to create the Big 12.

-Following the addition of Penn State, efforts were made to encourage the University of Notre Dame, at that time the last remaining non-service academy independent, to join the league.
+Following the addition of Penn State, efforts were made to encourage Notre Dame, at that time the last remaining non-service academy independent, to join the league.
 In 1999, Notre Dame, then a member of the Big East Conference and football independent, and the Big Ten entered into private negotiations concerning a possible membership that would include Notre Dame.
-Although Notre Dame's faculty senate endorsed the idea with a near-unanimous vote, the school's board of trustees decided against joining the conference.
-(In 1926, Notre Dame had briefly considered official entry into the Big Ten but chose to retain its independent status.)
+Although Notre Dame's faculty senate endorsed the idea, the school's board of trustees decided against joining the conference.
 Notre Dame subsequently joined the Atlantic Coast Conference in all sports except football (and hockey), in which Notre Dame maintains its independent status as long as it plays at least five games per season against ACC opponents.
 This was believed to be the major stumbling block to Notre Dame joining the Big Ten, as Notre Dame wanted to retain its independent home game broadcasting contract with NBC Sports, while the Big Ten insisted upon a full membership with no special exemptions.